Amazon: international listings

 To enable or disable the International listings feature:

-- On the Amazon Seller Central main dashboard, click Manage International Listings.
+- On Amazon's Seller Central main dashboard, click Manage International Listings.
 Alternatively, navigate to Inventory, Sell Globally.

-To prevent unwanted and/or untracked offers on these Amazon countries, we recommend deleting all listings in the target marketplace.
-After that is done, contact ChannelEngine to perform a full export of your offers so the marketplace offers between ChannelEngine and Amazon match again.
+To prevent unwanted and/or untracked offers on these Amazon countries, ChannelEngine recommends deleting all listings in the target marketplace.
+After this is done, contact ChannelEngine to perform a full export of your offers so the marketplace offers between ChannelEngine and Amazon match again.